groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/net/groupdocs.search.dictionaries/characterreplacementdictionary/count/_index.md

 ### Property Value

-The number of characters in the dictionary.
+The number of Unicode code points in the dictionary.

 ### See Also